blinkyboi/GHA-DMD-SH/README.md

 ### This repo is made to help automate setup of self-hosted github actions workflow runner on Windows 10 (x64) machines.

-`download.ps1`
+`download.ps1`:
 Covers the main logic of setting up the runner.
 It **does not**, however, bind it to your github account using a token.
 That is for you to do :)

-`configure.ps1`
+`configure.ps1`:
-This can be used to bind and activate the runner to your GitHub account.
+Can be used to bind and activate the runner to your GitHub account.
 I personally recommend **all advanced users** to edit this file and replace `PLACEHOLDERTOKENDATAHERE` with your own token.
 For non-advanced users, however, I have added the option to enter your token thru the script.